Line of sight is a must

 Non-line of sight indoor positioning systems do not exist

-Simple reference to UWB as a NOLS system leads to bitter disappointments for the end users when they realize that only thin lab walls are transparent to the UWB signal.
-Real-life concrete and brick walls are not or produce such an error in distance measurements that the tracking system is highly unreliable in practice.
+A simple reference to UWB as an NLOS system leads to bitter disappointments for end users when they realize that only thin lab walls are transparent to the UWB signal.
+Real-life concrete and brick walls do not produce such an error in distance measurements that the tracking system is highly unreliable in practice.

 The only recommended and working solution is to always build any precise positioning and tracking system with the line-of-sight requirement in mind.

 P.S.
-Even the human body gives non-line of sight for UWB.
+Even the human body provides a non-line-of-sight capability for UWB.
 The recommendation is to place UWB mobile beacons (tags) on the shoulder, on top of the helmet, or on the wrist in the worst case.
-Don’t put it in the chest pocket.
-Body will block the UWB signal coming from the back with very bad impact on performance.
+Please don’t put it in the chest pocket.
+The body will block the UWB signal coming from the back, having a significantly detrimental impact on performance.

 It should be evident by now that a direct line of sight is a must for a precise indoor positioning system.
 However, let us add what else goes wrong when there is no direct line of sight (NOLS situation).

-As mentioned above, when there is a non-line of sight situation (NOLS), the system may be designed and tuned to detect such events and filter such measurements out, or, at least, it can warn users or other elements of the system that the results cannot be trusted.
+As mentioned above, when there is a non-line-of-sight (NLOS) situation, the system may be designed and tuned to detect such events and filter out such measurements, or at least it can warn users or other system elements that the results cannot be trusted.
 It can even employ some algorithms to calculate the distance or location differently or adjust calculations.
 Something could be done, at least.
-It is complex and not guaranteed, but still – it is something.
+It is complex and not guaranteed, but still, it is something.

-When the difference between the measured distance and the expected distance is small, the system has to choose between a) just badly measured distance, b) NOLS and must be filtered out, and c) our mobile object made some very unexpected twist, and the distance is fine.
-Choosing is difficult, because many assumptions must be made and there is always a trade of between false positive and false negative.
+When the difference between the measured distance and the expected distance is small, the system has to choose between a) just a badly measured distance, b) NOLS, and must be filtered out, and c) our mobile object made some very unexpected twist, and the distance is fine.
+Choosing is difficult because many assumptions must be made, and there is always a trade-off between false positives and false negatives.

-Again, the only robust solution to the problem is not to have it at all—avoid NOLS as such and build systems with line of sight only.
+Again, the only robust solution to the problem is not to have it at all—avoid NLOS as such and build systems with a line of sight only.

-Static or slow-moving mobile objects are even more problematic with NOLS
+Static or slow-moving mobile objects are even more problematic with NLOS

 Fast-moving mobile objects with NOLS produce jumping distances.
 The fact that the distances are jumping, combined with prior knowledge of the mobile objects (forklifts don’t jump), makes it relatively easy to filter out wrong distances.

-However, when objects are static or slow-moving, the system repeatedly returns a measured distance with little variations between the measurements, i.e., no jumps.
-Distances will have low sigma, i.e., they will look like the results can be trusted.
-However, repeated measurements can be incorrect and cannot be trusted.
+However, when objects are static or slow-moving, the system repeatedly returns a measured distance with slight variation between the measurements, i.e., no jumps.
+Distances will have low standard deviations, i.e., they will appear to be reliable.
+However, repeated measurements can be inaccurate and should not be trusted.
 But that isn’t easy to detect.
-Thus, without other sources of information (sensor fusion), it is difficult to warn the users or filter out wrong static measurements.
+Thus, without other sources of information (such as sensor fusion), it is difficult to warn users or filter out incorrect static measurements.
 The system will consistently and confidently locate a mobile object in the wrong place.

 Slow update rate